-The winners of the 9th Steelie Awards Ceremony were revealed at the Annual Dinner of the 2018 General Assembly in Tokyo on Tuesday, 16 October.
-Click here to see the results.
+The winners of the 10th Steelie Awards were revealed at the Annual Dinner of the 2019 General Assembly in Monterrey, Mexico on 14 October.

 The selection process for nominations varies between awards.
 In most cases nominations are requested via the appropriate membership committee and the worldsteel extranet.
 Entries are then judged by selected expert panels using agreed performance criteria.
 Journalist of the year and communicator of the year are selected by direct vote.